-The total number of B2B customers to whom we provided contract services as at the end of 2021 was 68.9 thousand (-0.6% YoY).
-The scale of our B2B customer base remains stable in the long term, proving high efficiency of our actions directed at fostering high satisfaction of our business customers.
-At the same time, we maintain a stable level of ARPU from B2B customers, which reached PLN 1,390 (+0.7% YoY) per month on average in the twelve-month period ended December 31, 2021.
+The total number of B2B customers to whom we provided contract services as at the end of the fourth quarter of 2022 was 69.1 thousand (+0.3% YoY).
+The scale of our B2B customer base remains stable in the long term, proving the high efficiency of our actions directed at fostering high satisfaction of our business customers.
+At the same time, we maintain a high level of ARPU from our B2B customers, which increased to PLN 1,427 (+1.7% YoY) per month in the fourth quarter of 2022 and PLN 1.406 (+1.2% YoY) per month in 2022.

 The B2B area continues to be under strong competitive pressure, which translates into pricing levels for traditional telecommunication services.
-In order to maintain the value of our B2B base, we aim at constantly expanding our offering for business customers by additional services which generate incremental revenue.
+Building the value of our B2B base in founded in a natural way on additional services provided to our business customers.
+With this aim, we strive to constantly expand our offering for business customers by new services which generate incremental revenue.
 The continued expansion of data center resources offered to business customers, cybersecurity solutions or cloud computing can serve as an example.
 In parallel, we seek to provide specialized IT solutions for specific sectors of the economy (finance and banking, real estate, hotels, energy production, etc.).
 We believe that thanks to a comprehensive telecommunication and IT services offering for our B2B customers we will be in a position to maintain their high level of satisfaction and therefore to secure our revenue in this market segment.